madboy482/MusicBot/README.md

 - `/userbotjoinchannel` - invite assistant to your chat
 * channel is also can be used instead of c

-If you donlt like to play in linked channel:
+If you don't like to play in linked channel:
  1. Get your channel ID.
  2. Rename your group to: Channel Music: your_channel_id
  3. Add @TeslaMusicRoBot as Channel admin with full perms
- 4. Add helper to channel
+ 4. Add helper to channel (@TeslaMusicPlayer)
  5. Simply send commands in your group.

 ### Commands for Sudo Users ⚔️